 Laurie Itkin, CDFA 3:01

 so there is a way when someone has $100,000 in their 401k.
-At the for the marriage that there’s a way to value what that $100,000 grew to, to separate that growth out as a separate as a separate portion.
+The marriage that there’s a way to value what that $100,000 grew to, to separate that growth out as a separate portion.

 Laurie Itkin, CDFA 6:39

-You know, that’s, I’m really glad you mentioned your reports, because I’ve read your reports before, obviously.
-And not only are they super easily, you know, the way that you write it, even I can understand, my clients can understand, you know, and we’re dealing with people from all walks of life.
+You know that’s, I’m really glad you mentioned your reports because I’ve read your reports before, obviously.
+And not only are they super easy, you know, the way that you write it, but even I can also understand, my clients can understand, you know, and we’re dealing with people from all walks of life.
 So it’s the time that you put in is pretty amazing to simplifying.
-But I also love what you do when you you’ll give like the two ranges, or the three ranges or whatever.
-And you’ll you’ll lay out your case for why you know why this is reasonable.
-And then you’ll say if we choose the medium, you know, it would be you know, the the community property interest would be x.
+But I also love what you do when you’ll give like the two ranges, or the three ranges or whatever.
+And you’ll lay out your case for why you know why this is reasonable.
+And then you’ll say if we choose the medium, you know, it would be you know, the community property interest would be x.
 And I always love that because it gets people in mediation, you know, motivated, you know, for the middle, which is you know, the fair, the fair and even way to go.
 So, I really love I just want to comment, I love how you write those and how you do that.